osmberlin/mapillary-missing-streets/README.md

 Question asked at https://community.openstreetmap.org/t/routing-a-way-to-link-to-a-router-for-chinese-postman-routing/105132/1

-### Progress

-Add some progress via index "9 of 20" to the mapillary process script.

 ### Split roads

 Right now, we take the OSM road segments as they are.
 However, long roads will have issues with this approach.
 Ideally we would split roads somehow – eg. on relevant intersections – to get more actionable results.